 - The least carbon-emitting method should be used subject to the principle of economy and reasonableness where it is practical to do so, even where costs may be higher.
 In practice, this means that in many cases, land-based travel rather than flying is the default option.

 - All air travel and UK rail must be booked using the University’s travel management company to ensure that carbon emissions can be recorded.
+This will not be mandated where the travel management company is not meeting its obligations under its Service Level Agreement.

 - The University has a duty of care under the Equality Act 2010 to provide reasonable adjustments for travellers.
 Reasonable adjustments may also be considered for those who do not fall under the Act but have an occupational health need, or caring responsibilities or similar.
 These will form part of the exception policy outlined in 5.5 below.